You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 The sheer number of people who speak a language is one of the most compelling reasons to learn one.

-French is widespread in Europe, East Canada, and North, Central, and West Africa.
+French is widespread in Europe, East Canada, North, Central, and West Africa.
 It is one of the few languages spoken across five continents.

 Over 100 million people are learning French, making it the 2nd most studied language in the world, after English.
 In short, French is a favorite tongue among learners.